marklangbehn/pbase-rpm-installer/README.md

 #### Desktop IDE
 #### VSCode IDE
 To install the Microsoft Visual Studio Code - VSCode integrated development environment.
-Also to support large projects it will increase the Linux fs.inotify.max_user_watches to 524288.
+Also to support large projects it will increase the Linux kernel parameter fs.inotify.max_user_watches to 524288.
 ```
 yum -y install pbase-preconfig-vscode-ide
 yum -y install code
 ```

 #### IntelliJ/WebStorm IDE
-To install the IntelliJ or WebStorm integrated development environment.
+To install the IntelliJ IDEA Community Edition, or the WebStorm integrated development environment.
-Also to support large projects it will increase the Linux fs.inotify.max_user_watches to 524288.
+Also to support large projects it will increase the Linux kernel parameter fs.inotify.max_user_watches to 524288.
 ```
 yum -y install pbase-jetbrains-intellij-ide
 yum -y install pbase-jetbrains-webstorm-ide